eventflow/Documentation/Documentation/ReadStores.rst

       .CreateResolver();

-By convention, EventFlow uses the table named ``ReadModel-[CLASS NAME]`` as the table to store the read models rows in.
+By convention, EventFlow uses the table named ``ReadModel-[CLASS NAME]`` as the table to store the read model rows in.
 If you need to change this, use the ``Table`` from the ``System.ComponentModel.DataAnnotations.Schema`` namespace.
 So in the above example, the read model ``UserReadModel`` would be stored in a